Bhognadih

 Bhognadih is a village in the Barhait CD block in the Sahibganj subdivision of the Sahibganj district of the Jharkhand State, India.
-Bhognadih has a place in history, as the main centre of the Santal rebellion.
+Bhognadih was the main centre of the Santal rebellion.

 History

 The Santals settled in large numbers in the region called Damin-i-koh in the late 18th century to early 19th century and they came from Odisha, Chotanagapur and West Bengal.
 The industrious Santals cleared the forests and brought large tracts of land under cultivation in the area between Bhagalpur and Birbhum.
 While the British collected the taxes, Bengali traders and money lenders poured in, other immigrants also came in.
 The Santhals were recklessly exploited.
 The Santal rebellion or Hul, as it was locally known, first raised it head in 1855 in the Damin-i-koh area, against the falsehood and negligence of the sahibs, extortion of Santals by the mahajans (money lenders), the corruption of the amla (officials) and oppression of the police.
 Their ire was particularly against the Bengali and other immigrants, collectively called Dikus.
 Over a period of time, the Dikus had acquired more and more of the land from the Santals.

 The first attack of the Santals were against those who prospered at their cost.
 It was in the form of dacoities.
 The ring leaders were punished.
 The Santal community was exasperated and more of them poured in from other areas in their support.
 The leadership was provided by four brothers and two sisters – Sido, Kanhu, Chand, Bhairo, Phulo and Jhano – belonging to Bhognadih.
 The brothers claimed divine providence.
 On 30 June 1855, more than 10,000 Santals gathered at Bhognadih, proclaiming their aims.
 A sense of fear swept across the non-Santals, right up to Bhagalpur.
 A body of troops sent from Bhagalpur was defeated by the Santals and they were the masters and started ravaging the country from Colgong to Rajmahal, and as far south as Raniganj and Sainthia.
 With more troops having superior fire-power being rushed in, the Santals were pushed back to the forests and brutally suppressed.
 A large number of people along with all the leaders were killed.

 Bhognadih, the village of the Santal brothers, is very sacred for the Santal community.
 There also is memorial for the brothers at Panchkatiya, where Sido and Kanhu were hanged till death.

 Every year on the 30 June, a Shahid Mela is organised here, which has national level importance, to pay respect to the hul (rebellion) heroes.